 IRELAND is synonymous with red hair.

-drawn photographed with fiery ginger locks, and the head of your classic caricature of an Irish fella will traditionally sport a delightfully rusty top.
+Typically, leprechauns are drawn photographed with fiery ginger locks, and the head of your classic caricature of an Irish fella will traditionally sport a delightfully rusty top.
 This is no accident.

 November 5 is National Love Your Red Hair Day, and so, we thought it apt to provide you with a few reasons to do just that - not that you'd particularly need any help if you're a proud red-head.